hiulit/RetroPie-Fun-Facts-Splashscreens/README.md

 ## Usage

 ```
-sudo ./fun-facts-splashscreens.sh [options]
+sudo ./fun-facts-splashscreens.sh [OPTIONS]
 ```

 If no options are passed, you will be prompted with a usage example:

 ```
-USAGE: sudo ./fun-facts-splashscreens.sh [options]
+USAGE: sudo ./fun-facts-splashscreens.sh [OPTIONS]

-Use '--help' to see all the options
+Use '--help' to see all the options.
 ```

 ## Options

 * `--help`: Print the help message and exit.
-* `--splash-path [options]`: Set which splashscreen to use.
+* `--splash-path [OPTIONS]`: Set which splashscreen to use.
-* `--text-color [options]`: Set which text color to use.
+* `--text-color [OPTIONS]`: Set which text color to use.
 * `--create-fun-fact`: Create a new Fun Facts! splashscreen.
 * `--apply-splash`: Apply Fun Facts! splashscreen.
 * `--enable-boot`: Enable script to be launch at boot.